pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 \end{equation}
 $$

-Drift is expected whereas $dz$ resembles Brownian motion, which means it is erratic.
+Drift is expected, whereas $dz$ resembles Brownian motion, which means it is erratic.
 The formulations and derivations follow Itô calculus.
 The analytic solution assumes risk neutral world and constant volatility.

 $$
 \begin{equation}